Assetz Capital Review

 This depends on which accounts you choose to invest through:

 Quick Access Account (QAA): No time needed once invested

 30 Day Access: No time needed once invested

 Property Secured Investment Account (PSIA): No time needed once invested

 Great British Business Account (GBBA): No time needed once invested

 Green Energy Income Fund (GEIA): No time needed once invested

-Manual Loan Investment Account (MLIA): Low to medium amount of time needed analysing new loan offerings and buying and selling on the secondary market.
+Manual Loan Investment Account (MLIA): Medium amount of time needed analysing new loan offerings and buying and selling loans on the secondary market.

 How Long Are The Loans?

 Assetz Capital loans are 6-60 months but loans sometimes redeem earlier while others are extended.